Protected Leave: Qualifications & Eligibility

 With some exceptions, employees are entitled to 12 weeks within a one-year period.
 That exhausts the FMLA leave entitlement except for military caregivers leave, which can extend to 26 weeks in one leave year.
 Under OFLA, women taking any pregnancy disability leave are allowed an additional 12 weeks for any OFLA purpose.
 Either parent who has taken a full 12 weeks of parental leave (e.g., to care for a newborn, newly adopted child or newly placed foster child) are also entitled to take up to an additional 12 weeks leave to care for a child with a non-serious health condition requiring home care.

-Although there are a few exceptions, FMLA and OFLA generally provide 12 weeks of unpaid leave per year and Oregon Military Family Leave Act (OMFLA) provides for 14 days of unpaid leave per deployment for the following purposes:
+Although there are a few exceptions, FMLA generally provides 12 weeks of unpaid leave per year for the following purposes:

 • For the birth, adoption or foster care placement of a child (parental leave).